moh-elsayed/RHOPS10-DPDK/README.md

 9 | Data Network Range | | 220:230 |ToR Switches/Internal
 > Note:
 > Undercloud deployment network must be untagged network:
-> Since i'm using a single interface for my External public network and undercloud deployment network.
-So VLAN 100 must be untagged and VLAN3084 should be tagged on the Dell network switch. to do that, follow the steps below:
+> Since i'm using a single 1G interface for my External public network and undercloud deployment network.
+So VLAN 100 must be untagged and VLAN3084 should be tagged on the Dell management switch. to do that, follow the steps below:
 > ```
 > ** Show the running configuration for one of the ports **
 >